 How to optimize vessel voyage for just in time arrival?

-PortXchange uses a network of global sources to track, monitor, and predict vessel movements as soon as an arrival is planned at the port.
-Below, a recent example shows that when a vessel left Klaipėda for Rotterdam, PortXchange used machine learning algorithms, as well as multiple databases of the vessel and terminal details to constantly update the shipping line on predicted arrivals at the Pilot Boarding Place, and allows lines to adapt their speed to save bunkers and CO2.
+PortXchange Synchronizer uses a network of global sources to track, monitor, and predict vessel movements as soon as arrival is planned at the port.
+Below, a recent example shows that when a vessel left Klaipėda for Rotterdam, Synchronizer used machine learning algorithms, as well as multiple databases of the vessel and terminal details to constantly update the shipping line on predicted arrivals at the Pilot Boarding Place, and allows lines to adapt their speed to save bunkers and CO2.
 This vessel, which idled then sped up, could have saved 3,000 USD in a 72 nautical mile stretch by taking advantage of the information available.

-So, what is PortXchange to shipping lines?
+So, what is PortXchange Synchronizer to shipping lines?
 Put simply: a valuable tool in the bag for operators juggling a half-dozen scheduling and operational variables.
 The forward planning capabilities of the system allow users to optimize vessel speed before the port and more efficiently move in-and-out once arrived.

 PortXchange occupies a unique place in the market: as trusted industry experts, the platform allows agents, lines, terminals, port authorities, and service providers to share their forward planning without jeopardizing commercial terms or cargo details.
 For example, when a crude vessel leaves the north coast of South America heading for the US Gulf, it doesn’t matter what other products are moving through their destination berth.
 But knowing that the terminal plans for two vessels to complete load/discharge operations beforehand and that those vessels will spend a total of 48 hours alongside gives the line valuable information to pass along to the ship’s master, which allow the vessel to set optimal speed… instead of arriving at anchor early only to wait on hot-standby for terminal readiness.
 Even in the chemical trade, where PortXchange is currently being piloted in the Port of Houston, knowing a terminal schedule can make the difference between making a short trip to a nearby port or idling for days.

 Ships make money when they’re moving cargo.
-Container lines have been using the PortXchange platform for several years, successfully reducing emissions, reducing idle time, saving bunkers, and optimizing sailing schedules.
+Container lines have been using the PortXchange Synchronizer platform for several years, successfully reducing emissions, reducing idle time, saving bunkers, and optimizing sailing schedules.
 We are proud to have expanded to the liquid bulk market and stand ready to assist any trade lane or shipping line looking to sharpen their competitive edge.